 However, if the breeder or rescue that is caring for the puppies waits until they are 12 weeks old, once the mother’s antigens from her milk have passed through the puppy’s body, the vaccine can truly work at long term protection.
 Yep, that’s long term!
 Not only a few weeks, as many suggest yet another booster at 16 weeks!
 It is simply not needed.

 Boosters Are Outdated… Antibody Titer Tests Are More Prevalent!

 A titer test (titer test for the Brits) is a laboratory test measuring the level of antibodies to disease in blood.
 Antibodies are produced when an antigen, such as a virus or bacteria, provokes a response from the immune system.
 This response can come from natural exposure or from vaccination.
 Please note that titering is also called serum vaccine antibody titering and serologic vaccine titering.

-The presence of antibody, even at low levels, means the immune memory response will kick in and within hours your dog’s body will have the infection under control.
-There will be infection, but it won’t cause disease.
+The presence of antibodies, even at low levels, means the immune memory response will kick in and within hours your dog’s body will have the infection under control.
+There will be an infection, but it won’t cause disease.
 There’s a big difference between infection and disease.
 And in fact, reinfection without disease isn’t a bad thing at all because it leads to natural stimulation of the immune response.

 A titer test, which can be done at almost any veterinary clinic when asked for one, can prove the number of antigens for any disease is still in an acceptable number count.
-Science concludes that the one vaccine at 12 weeks of age can protect the dog for several years!
+Science concludes that one vaccine at 12 weeks of age can protect the dog for several years!
 That’s a long time for a dog, almost a lifetime!
 Cancel that yearly booster shot, and ask for a titer test instead.
 It will tell you if your pooch really does need yet another vaccination.